se-edu/se-book/gitAndGithub/clone/text.md

 <box type="warning">

-Note that the URL of the Github project is different from the URL you need to clone a repo in that Github project. e.g.
+Note that the URL of the GitHub project is different from the URL you need to clone a repo in that GitHub project. e.g.

-Github project URL: `https://github.com/se-edu/samplerepo-things` <br>
+GitHub project URL: `https://github.com/se-edu/samplerepo-things` <br>
 Git repo URL: `https://github.com/se-edu/samplerepo-things.git` (note the `.git` at the end)

 </box>